M.2 for external gpu

 Hardware

-The adapters and cables ran me about $100 not counting taxes, shipping, or the PSU.
+The adapters and cables cost about $100 excluding taxes, shipping, the PSU, and GPU.

 Photo of an oculink wire running out of the back of a computer case

-Janky oculink wire running out the back of the case since I was too lazy to get a base plate.
+The oculink cable exits through the back of the case since I ran it without a proper mounting plate.

-• Enable CSM (Compatibility Support Module) for legacy boot support.
+• Enabled CSM (Compatibility Support Module) for legacy boot support

-• Enable “Above 4G Decoding” for modern GPU support.
+• Enabled “Above 4G Decoding” for modern GPU support

-• Disable ASPM (Active State Power Management) for the CPU PCIe controller. eGPUs don’t like power management features that can drop the connection.
+• Disabled ASPM (Active State Power Management) for the CPU PCIe controller

-• Disable CPU PCIe ASPM Mode Control – this is crucial for stability.
+• Disabled CPU PCIe ASPM Mode Control for stability

 llama-server -m model.gguf -ngl 99 -sm row --tensor-split 0.5,0.5

-My motherboard doesn’t have integrated graphics, so there’s no easy way to change which GPU gets which number.
-The eGPU gets detected first, probably because it’s on a CPU-direct PCIe lane through the M.2 slot.
+Since my motherboard lacks integrated graphics, I couldn’t easily change the GPU numbering.
+The eGPU gets detected first, likely because it connects through a CPU-direct PCIe lane via the M.2 slot.

 set CUDA_VISIBLE_DEVICES=0